 Subd.
 1. Generally.
-Except as otherwise provided in these rules, every pleading, written motion, and other paper shall be signed by at least one attorney of record in the attorney's individual name, or, if the party is not represented by an attorney, shall be signed by the party.
+Except as otherwise provided in these rules, every pleading, written motion, and other similar document shall be signed by at least one attorney of record in the attorney's individual name, or, if the party is not represented by an attorney, shall be signed by the party.
 Each paper shall state the signer's name, address, and telephone number, and attorney registration number if signed by an attorney.
-If providing a party's address and telephone number would endanger the party, the address and telephone number may be provided to the court in a separate information statement and shall not be accessible to the public or to the parties.
+If providing a party's or participant's address and telephone number would endanger the party or participant, the address and telephone number may be provided to the court in a separate information statement that shall not be accessible to the public, parties, or participants, but shall be accessible to the attorneys and the guardian ad litem.
 Upon notice and motion, the court may disclose the address and telephone number as it deems appropriate.
 Except when otherwise specifically provided by rule or statute, pleadings need not be verified or accompanied by affidavit.
-An unsigned paper shall be stricken unless omission of the signature is corrected promptly after being called to the attention of the attorney or party.
+An unsigned document shall be stricken unless omission of the signature is corrected promptly after being called to the attention of the attorney or party.
+When authorized by order of the Minnesota Supreme Court, the filing, serving, or submitting of a document using an E-Filing System established by order of the court constitutes certification of compliance with the signature requirements of these rules.

 Subd.
 2. Exception - Social Worker and Guardian Ad Litem Reports.
 Reports filed by social workers and guardians ad litem under Rule 38 need not be signed.